 Instead, the fundamentals behind trigger email campaigns work by nurturing subscribers based on their specific interactions with your brand.
 By sending timely, relevant emails, you stay on your prospect’s mind.
 This invariably leads to higher prospect engagement, more clickthroughs, higher customer sales, retention and better overall customer satisfaction.
 AKA: Success!

-Marketers who aren’t using behaviour triggered marketing automation are definitely missing out, so hop to it.
+Marketers who aren’t using behavior triggered marketing automation are definitely missing out, so hop to it.